adam-p/yesterday-i-learned/business.md

 * A Partial Gap Up occurs when today's opening price is higher than yesterday's close, but not higher than yesterday's high.
 * A Partial Gap Down occurs when the opening price is below yesterday's close, but not below yesterday's low.

+## Mutual Funds

+## ETFs (Exchange-traded funds)
+[Leveraged ETFs are known for their natural decay.
+On the long term, holding a position in an N-times leveraged ETF is generally worse than holding an N-times leveraged position in the underlying asset.](https://seekingalpha.com/article/1864191-what-you-need-to-know-about-the-decay-of-leveraged-etfs) As /u/MasterCookSwag tried to put it simply: "You have $100 invested in dogshit and another $100 in 3x dogshit.
+Dogshit goes from $100 to $90 back to $100.
+Thats a loss of 10% then a subsequent gain of 11.11% for a net 0% move.
+3x dogshit does, you guessed it, 3x that which means it loses 30% and subsequently gains 33.33%.
+That's a drop from $100 to $70 then back up to $93.
+You just lost 7% because of leverage.
+Voila.
+You lost money because of resetting leverage."

 ## [Management](https://medium.com/@gerstenzang/21-management-things-i-learned-at-imgur-7abb72bdf8bf)

 * Don't attempt to manage unmotivated people.